Streets, trees, and building covered with snow

 Extra shelter spaces and warming centres

 Along with our partners, we offer warm locations during winter weather and extreme weather.
-Learn more about where to find warm spaces
+Community centres, public libraries, and other public buildings are also available during their opening hours as spaces to warm up.

 Extra shelter spaces and warming centres (139 KB)